femidj/tempbin/README.md

 ### R2 Configuration (Crucial!)

 Since TempBin runs in the browser, you must configure CORS (Cross-Origin Resource Sharing) on your R2 bucket to allow your browser to upload files directly.

-**The application now includes an automatic configuration tool in the onboarding wizard.** However, if you prefer to do it manually:

 1. Go to your Cloudflare Dashboard > R2 > Select your bucket.
 2. Go to **Settings** > **CORS Policy**.